dwave-examples/3d-bin-packing/README.md

     streamlit run bin_packing_app.py

-The demo program opens an interface where user can define details of a 3d bin packing problem by either importing a file or defining the problem through the user interface by adding information for cases and bins.
+The demo program opens an interface where user can define details of a 3d bin packing problem by either importing a file or defining the problem through the user interface.
 The user interface also allows submitting jobs and viewing the results.

 Alternatively, one can solve an instance of a problem through the terminal by typing: